JuDelCo/Core/README.md

 JuCore
 =====================

-JuCore is a service locator, object factory and a collection of basic services to ease the development of C# applications or games.
+JuCore is a service locator with lots of useful services to ease the development of C# applications and games.

 Any feedback is welcome !